kaust-rccl/ibex-miniconda-install/README.md

 conda init bash
 source ~/.bashrc
 ``` -->
-As we recomend `base` to be deactivated , to activate it , you will need to source it
+As we recommend `base` to be deactivated, to activate it, you will need to source it
 ```bash
 source /ibex/user/$USER/mambaforge/bin/activate
 ```